gabetucker2/NNLetterViz/README.md

   - **collections** – Used for accuracy tracking and performance aggregation by class
 - **Git + GitHub** – Source control and remote project visibility
 - **VSCode** – Primary development environment for all modules, debugging, and visualization
+- **Paint.NET** – Used to create 64-bit .png files of letters which were procedurally converted to our dataset's letter matrices

 # Notebook